chocolates/ETH-Algorithm-Lab/notes.md

 >    2. the maximum number of edge-disjoint u-v paths // 1=2 is the Corollary of Menger's Theorem
 >    3. the maximum flow from u to v
 >    4. the minimum cut between u and v (if edge capacity is set to 1's)
+> 4. For the MaxFlowMinCost problem, we tend to make the costs negative to speed up the programm (pass test data!).
+Because successive_shortest_path_nonnegative_weights() is faster than cycle_canceling().
+A common trick is to [shift the cost of each edge in such a way that each s-t-path gets shifted by the same total amount](https://github.com/chocolates/ETH-Algorithm-Lab/blob/master/Official%20Solutions/carsharing-solution.pdf).

+#### Problems:

+* _Real Estate Market(week 9)_: Max Flow Min Cost.
+Make the costs nonnegative.
+* _Satellites(week 9)_: Minimum vertex cover on bipartite graph. -> max flow then BFS.
+* _Algocoon Group(week 9)_: Global [Min-Cut](http://theory.stanford.edu/~trevisan/cs261/lecture13.pdf).
+Following steps:
+  * choose an arbitrary vertex s in V
+  * for each t \in V - {v}, compute the minimum s-t cut
+  * return the minimum one among all s-t minimum cut.
+* _Canteen(week 9)_: Max Flow Min Cost, still make all costs on edges nonnegative. __Shift the cost of each edge in such a way that each s-t-path gets shifted by the same total amount__